DiegoGBassani/SEEDNet/README.md

 # SD_2024_

 Repository containing code and data for replication of the manuscript: "Multi-country settlement level database of health1 indicators and covariate-free estimation method"

 # High-level overview:

 There are two sets of instructions contained in this repository.

-## The first one is the replication of the manuscript results and technical validation.
+1. Replication of the manuscript results and technical validation.
 It is restricted to 15 indicator and 10 countries included in the manuscript.

-## The second one allows estimation of the 15 indicators for the most recent georeferenced DHS survey available for any country.
+2. Estimation of the 15 indicators for the most recent georeferenced DHS survey available for any country.
 It reproduces the results found in the library presented with this paper.

 The processed files are available on Borealis: (Add url)